 This time though, 29-year-old Leigh (Kristen Bell) faces a mid-life crisis just before turning 30.
 Unhappy with her big city life in New York, she decides to quit her job as a reporter and moves back in with her parents somewhere in rural Connecticut.

 Here, Leigh reclaims her old student part-time job as a lifeguard at the local swimming pool.

-But when Leigh starts an age‐inappropriate affair with the teenage son of the swimming pool manager, it's not only about herself anymore.
-After all, her friend Mel (played by Meryl's Streep's daughter Mamie Gummer) is now the vice principal at the local High School…
+But when Leigh starts an age-inappropriate affair with the troubled teenage son of the swimming pool manager, it's not only about herself anymore.
+After all, one of her best friends Mel (played by Meryl's Streep's daughter Mamie Gummer) is now the vice principal at the local High School…

 Although set in Connecticut, the actual filming location of The Lifeguard was in and around Pittsburgh, Pennsylvania.
 The small town Sewickley Valley was one of the filming locations here.
 At the beginning of the film, there are also some scenes that were shot in New York City.

 Planning a film-inspired trip to the USA?
 Check out my USA travel posts.